Forge Home

 You can also use r10k or code-manager to deploy the module so ensure that you have the correct entry in your Puppetfile.

-Once the module is in place, there is just a little setup needed.
+You can also configure offline installers, there is just a little setup needed.

 First, you will need to place your downloaded splunk installers into the files directory, <module_path>/splunk/files/.
 If you're using r10k or code-manager you'll need to override the splunk::params::src_root parameter to point at a modulepath outside of the Splunk module because each deploy will overwrite the files.